Transform Tools

 The digiKam Image Editor Shear Tool

 Rescaling an image to make it smaller is easy.
 The big question is: how can you blow up an image and keep the details sharp?
 How can one zoom in when the resolution boundary has been reached?
 How can one reinvent or guess the missing information to fill in the necessarily coarse image after upsizing?
-Well, the algorithm we use here does an excellent job, try it out and see for yourself.
+Well, the algorithm we use here does an excellent job.
+Try it out and see for yourself.

 Resizing a Photograph